Church of the Life-Giving Trinity (Pyongyang): History

 The groundbreaking ceremony was held on 24 June 2003.
 The church was dedicated on 13 August 2006 in the presence of Russian religious and political leaders.

+When the Russian president, Vladimir Putin, made an official visit to Pyongyang in 2024, he visited the church and participated in a brief liturgy.

 Worship

-The church is presided over by rector Feodor Kim (Kim Hoe-il) and deacon John Ra (Ra Gwan-chol), graduates of the theological seminary in Moscow.
+The church is presided over by Rector Feodor Kim (Kim Hoe-il) and Deacon John Ra (Ra Gwan-chol), graduates of the theological seminary in Moscow.
+Very few locals attend the church.

 The church has a parish of its own and is under the Patriarchate of Moscow and All Russia.
-However, the Korean Orthodox Church claims Eastern Orthodox Church in North Korea are part of the Korean Orthodox Church.
+However, the Korean Orthodox Church claims that the Eastern Orthodox Church in North Korea is part of its jurisdiction.

 The shrine is consecrated with a relic of Sergius of Rakvere.
-The church also has a Holy Trinity Icon.
+The church also has a Holy Trinity icon.